 I’ve done my research now and like all new students, I’m excited to share the many types of ads we have in our Diamond + Branch arsenal and what they contribute to a marketing campaign!

 Those ads I was talking about above, the ones that appear on almost every website you come across, advertising related (or sometimes seemingly very unrelated) products or services, those are display ads.
 They’re the original online advertising, visual ads that appear on third-party websites.

 Originally these ads were comprised of static banner images on the top and along the sides of web pages.
 But, times (and graphics) have changed, so display ads now come in many different flavors, from static images to ads that move to get your attention, such as floating banners, pop-ups, and even videos that autoplay as you enter a website.

-For advertisers, third party services, like our good friend Google, make display ads easy and affordable to set up to YOUR target audience, with filters for demographics like location.
+For advertisers, third-party services, like our good friend Google, make display ads easy and affordable to set up to YOUR target audience, with filters for demographics like the location.

 Social media ads are similar to display ads, but, as the name implies, are focused specifically on social media channels, because let’s face it 99% of us are spending large portions of our day on these sites and apps!

-Like display ads, social media ads can now be anything from a simple banner to a flashing image or a full video that autoplays as you scroll through your favorite app.
+Like display ads, social media ads can now be anything from a simple banner to a flashing image or a full video that autoplay as you scroll through your favorite app.